miguelcoba/mercury/README.md

 # Mercury

+This repo contains the example code for the article:

+(Editing forms with live_file_input)[https://blog.miguelcoba.com/editing-forms-with-live-file-input]

 To start your Phoenix server:

-  * Run `mix setup` to install and setup dependencies
+- Run `mix setup` to install and setup dependencies
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.